2016 Sam Houston State Bearkats football team

 The 2016 Sam Houston State Bearkats football team represented Sam Houston State University in the 2016 NCAA Division I FCS football season.
 The Bearkats were led by third-year head coach K. C. Keeler and played their home games at Bowers Stadium.
 They were a member of the Southland Conference.
 They finished the season 12–1 overall and 9–0 in Southland play to win the Southland Conference title.
 They went undefeated during the regular season with a record of 11–0.
 They received the Southland's automatic bid to the FCS Playoffs where they defeated Chattanooga the second round, only to lose in the quarterfinals to James Madison.

-Previous season

-The Bearkats finished the season 11–4, 7–2 in Southland play to finish in a tie for 2nd place.
-They received an at-large bid to the FCS Playoffs where they defeated Southern Utah, McNeese State, and Colgate to advance to the Semifinals where they lost to Jacksonville State.